 If you are working directly with people with learning disabilities you are there in a support role and will always be with an experienced member of staff (or co-worker as they are called in many communities).
 If you are working in an office or in the gardens there will be a supervisor to hand, and you may work in groups.

 For long term co-worker and/or salaried vacancies please visit Find Your Place.
-Not all vacancies are advertised on our website, so you may also wish to visit the communities’ own websites for a full list of recruitment opportunities.
+Not all vacancies are advertised on our website, so you may also wish to visit each community’s website for a full list of their recruitment opportunities.

 In some situations communities will be looking to recruit a Volunteer of a particular gender.
 While all communities uphold the principles of non-discrimination this need arises at times to preserve the privacy and decency of residents who require close personal care.